Photo by Shannon Kringen.

 - Use low flow faucets and shower heads.
 Water-efficient faucets and faucet accessories such as shower heads can help you reduce your water use in your home and save you money on water bills.

 - Buy EnergyStar label appliances and electronics.
 EnergyStar is a U.S. Environmental Protection Agency program whose mission is to promote energy-efficient products and practices.
 Buying appliances that have the EnergyStar rating means those products have met superior energy efficient requirements.

 - Invest in a programmable thermostat.
 A programmable thermostat is ideal for people who are away from home during set periods of time throughout the week, like work or school.
 When no one is home, having your thermostat set at a lower temperature can save you money.
 In fact, through proper use of pre-programmed settings, a programmable thermostat can save you about $180 every year in energy costs.

 - Consider replacing your HVAC system.
-If your home’s HVAC system is more than 10 years old, or not keeping your house comfortable, contact us to have it evaluated by a professional Seattle HVAC contractor.
-If your HVAC system is not performing efficiently or needs upgrading, replacing it with a unit that has the ENERGY STAR rating can help you significantly cut your home energy bill.
+If your home’s heating or cooling system is more than 10 years old, or not keeping your house comfortable, contact us to have it evaluated by a professional Seattle HVAC contractor.
+If your system is not performing efficiently or needs upgrading, replacing your air conditioner or heater with a unit that has the ENERGY STAR rating can help you significantly cut your home energy bill.

 For more ideas on how to save energy and increase your home’s efficiency, visit EnergyStar.